WebOrigami/docs/src/content/framework/tutorial.md

 Your site will have a URL like `https://<something>.glitch.me`.

 <span class="tutorialStep"></span> Open a new browser tab and navigate to that URL to see how your site will look to visitors.

+As long as you're working on your site, the Graph Origami server will be used to serve the content.
+Some time after you close the Glitch window, Glitch will rebuild the static files and, from that point on, serve the static files directly.

 ## Learn more